 The thought of leaving behind kids and grandchildren can be heartbreaking.
 But with a little planning, you can still build — and maintain — those relationships.

 Jann, Paul and Deb all try to come home at least once a year.
-The rest of the year, they use FaceTime or Skype so they can see each other’s faces.
+The rest of the year, they use FaceTime or Skype so they can see their family members’ faces.
 They use Amazon to send birthday gifts and Christmas gifts.
 They send photos of everyday events.

-Deb also makes sure her grandkids have photos of themselves with her, so they can solidify the memories and the relationship.
+Deb also makes sure she and her grandkids have photos of themselves together, so they can solidify the memories and the relationship.